 Buttle Lake is a long and deep lake.
 All along one side of the lake runs the Westmin mine road.
 This road gives you easy access to this lake.
 There are numerous campgrounds all along this lake with full use boat ramps.
 The fishing is just awesome with rainbow, cutthroat and dolly varden trout that average around 40 cm.
 Although some of these fish can reach up to 2 kg in size.

-This lake is in Strathcona Park and has many of the parks trails leaving from the shores of buttle lake.
-Some of these trails are on the far side of the lake like the marble meadows trail and must be access by boat.
-The aug trail and flower ridge trail are on the road side of the lake.
+This lake is in Strathcona Park and has many of the park’s trails leaving from the shores of buttle lake.
+Some of these trails are on the far side of the lake like the marble meadows trail and must be accessed by boat.
+The aug trail and flower ridge trail are on the roadside of the lake.

-You can camp at the buttle lake campground on the north end of the lake or at the Ralph river campground that is about half ways down the lake.
+You can camp at the buttle lake campground on the north end of the lake or at the Ralph river campground that is about halfway down the lake.